 Play And Print Functions

-Overview: The Sony α9 (ILCE-9) Alpha series camera features the world's first full-frame stacked CMOS image sensor for outstanding image quality.
-The α9 is compatible with Sony E-mount lenses.
+Overview: The Sony α9 II (ILCE-9M2) Alpha series camera features a full-frame stacked CMOS image sensor for outstanding image quality.
+The α9 II is compatible with Sony E-mount lenses.
 With the LA-EA4 Mount Adapter, the camera can also use Sony A-mount lenses.
-The camera comes with an advanced, high capacity InfoLithium battery to give you longer shooting sessions, along with a battery charger and AC adapter to charge the battery in the camera or out.
+The camera comes with an advanced, high capacity InfoLithium battery to give you longer shooting sessions, along with a battery charger and USB-C cable.
 No lenses are included in this "body only" kit.

 Construction: The camera features a durable magnesium allow chassis with a reinforced grip area.
 The lens mount is secured with six screws instead of four to give it more rigidity and durability, even with heavy telephoto lenses.
 The camera body features a dust- and moisture-resistant design for increase reliability.

 Display Options: You can choose how much information appears in the viewfinder and LCD monitor.
-There are five options each for the LCD screen and Viewfinder: Graphic Display, Display All Info, No Display Info, Level, and Histogram.
-There's also a "For Viewfinder" display option which shows multiple camera settings at once on the LCD screen that you can use when shooting with the viewfinder.
+There are five options for the LCD screen during shooting (Display All Info, No Display Info, Histogram, Level, and "For Viewfinder"), and three for the viewfinder (Level, No Display Info, and Histogram).
+During playback, you can choose between Display Info, Histogram, and No Display Info in the monitor and viewfinder.

-Still Image Recording Formats: The α9 can shoot full-frame images, but it can also shoot APS-C size equivalent pictures when using an APS-C size dedicated lens.
+Still Image Recording Formats: The α9 II can shoot full-frame images, but it can also shoot APS-C size equivalent pictures when using an APS-C size dedicated lens.
 Still images are recorded in JPEG file format in Standard, Fine, and Extra Fine compression rates.
-You can choose to shoot in 3:2 or 16:9 aspect ratio, and in large, medium, and small image sizes.
+You can choose to shoot in 3:2, 16:9, 4:3, or 1:1 aspect ratios, and in large, medium, and small image sizes.
 You can select the following image sizes: